 This is essentially the way Shelley and I have put our workouts together for the past 4 years, and we love it!
 Clients like it too, well…. for the most part!
-It’s tough!
+It’s tougher than it might look.

 Why Are These Full-Body Workouts so Effective?

 A Full-Body workout targets all the major muscle groups in one training session.
 This means you are burning a lot more energy when you are training.
 Burning more energy mean burning more calories, means burning more fat over time.

 In future posts we will talk about how this type of workout keeps your metabolism elevated for a significant amount of time after you train.
 For now, you can just know that it happens, and enjoy the benefits!

 Another reason that these workouts are so effective is that because you are performing what are known as compound movements.
 These are movements that involve moving multiple joints at the same time.
 These types of exercises form the cornerstone of building muscle.

 So you are maximizing building muscle, as well as burning fat.
 It’s win-win!
 I don’t think we need to sell it to you anymore then that.